 CAMHS (Child & Adolescent Mental Health Service) South Oxfordshire

-Our aim is to make sure than no one goes without the support they need.
-In Oxfordshire we provide a wide range of mental health services for children and young people (CAMHS) and community services.
-If you need our services, you can request help via our self-referral form, or you can call us on 01865 902 515, or email OxonCAMHSSPA@oxfordhealth.nhs.uk
+CAMHS aims to make sure than no one goes without the support they need.
+In Oxfordshire they provide a wide range of mental health services for children and young people (CAMHS) and community services.

 CAMHS offers two pathways for providing mental health services for children and adolescents.

 The CAMHS – Getting More Help pathway works with children and young people who may need help over a longer period of time and/or who need more professionals to be involved.
 This could be because of something significant which has happened in their life, or just because more help is needed.
-It’s different for everyone, and we try to treat everyone as an individual.
-We also support parents and carers too.
+It is different for everyone, and they try to treat everyone as an individual.
+They also support parents and carers too.

 CAMHS – Getting More Help will treat children or young people in an emergency if they need help for a serious mental illness, like if they are feeling very low and have been thinking about harming themselves.

-We offer evidence-based treatment, which means that the treatment has been tested to make sure that it works.
-You might be seen individually, with a family member or in a group with other young people who have similar difficulties: we will ask you what you prefer.
+They offer evidence-based treatment, which means that the treatment has been tested to make sure that it works.
+You might be seen individually, with a family member or in a group with other young people who have similar difficulties: they will ask you what you prefer.

 How to Access this Service